 It is recommended to use a black base for all of the Turboshifts except Mother Lode.
 In order to get the mother of pearl look shown on the website, Mother Lode should be used over white.
 That being said, putting it over black gives a green/blue shift that some folks like and is a good example of the big difference that a change in base color can make.

 Lastly, there are the Zenishifts (Bubblegum Crisis, Prism Power, and Twin Sons).
 These are schizophrenic Turboshifts that just show up differently depending if they are over a dark color or a light color.

 For more information on different base colors, take a look at this blog post.

 Tip: One can always "rebase" a section of a model with a bit of white over something primed black or vice-versa.
 This comes in handy when you want to add a few bits of pastel paint or modify the area covered by zenithal priming.

-For Metallics, 2 coats is usually enough to get good coverage and a good sparkle.
+For Metallics, 2 coats are usually enough to get good coverage and good sparkle.

 For Turboshifts, the shift will start to come out more with each new coat that you apply.
-Usually it takes 3 to 4 coats to achieve maximum effect.
+Usually, it takes 2 to 3 coats to achieve maximum effect.
 The fact that this happens at all is kind of a miracle.